unlight/asmt-javascript-questions/README.md

 - Redux principles: What is pure function?
 Where it came from (what paradigm)?
 - How "reselect library" improves performance?
 How do you measure perf?
 When reselect optimizations not working?
 - What is main difference between Redux and Facebook Flux library?
+- Could you explain difference between `$scope.$eval` and `$scope.$evalAsync`?
+- What better in your opinion - one-way or two-way data binding, why?
+What is better to use (prefer) in Angular?
+- What performance optimization techniques do you know in AngularJS?
+- Describe lifecycle of directive in AngularJS?

 ### Interview
 - How do you rate candidates?
 What skills do you rate as the most important for the company?